Skip to main content

 ParameterTypeDefaultDescription

 chat_generatorChatGeneratorThe chat generator the LLM uses.
 This can be any Haystack chat generator, such as OpenAIChatGenerator or AzureOpenAIChatGenerator.
+Each chat generator exposes a SUPPORTED_MODELS class variable that lists the models it supports.

 system_promptOptional[str]NoneA system prompt that defines how the model should behave.